 Even with the end of hostilities in World War II, Doyle was in two minds whether or not to resume his old vocation.
 One of his main concerns, which he had articulated in an interview with the Daily Telegraph in December 1943 was the shortage of training quarters at Randwick.
 Before relinquishing his licence during the War, Doyle had been training his small team out of Jim Barden’s establishment.
 There was considerable excitement in the Doyle stable approaching the 1947 A.J.C.
 Spring Meeting as apart from Valiant Crown, it sheltered a very smart two-year-old filly by Felcrag called Silverfel, who had cost the stable client R. G. Potts 1150 guineas as a yearling.
 Such was her speed on the track and at the official two-year-old trials that she started the 5/4 favourite for the Gimcrack Stakes on the Monday following on the Derby.
 Alas, she could only finish third behind Midwise and Wattle although she redeemed herself before the year was out by winning the prestigious December Stakes in the hands of Arthur Ward at the A.J.C.
 Summer Meeting.

 Valiant Crown was to be Noel McGrowdie’s only winning ride in the Derby from ten attempts but rarely in the history of the race had victory been so largely attributable to one jockey’s initiative.
 And yet there was speculation that he would be replaced as Valiant Crown’s rider in the Victoria Derby by Neville Sellwood.
 A natural lightweight, McGrowdie achieved a remarkable record in prestigious distance handicaps in Australia; he didn’t enjoy the same success in weight-for-age races, however, probably because of his lightweight and the preference of trainers for live rather than dead weight in such contests.
 Nor did McGrowdie ever figure prominently in the Sydney jockey’ premiership although this may be attributed to his preference for riding freelance.
-Born in Toowoomba in 1920, his father Charlie was a handy jockey who later turned to training and hobby breeding.
+Born in Toowoomba in 1920, his father Charlie was a handy jockey who later turned to both training and hobby breeding.
 It was as a small-time breeder and owner that Charlie McGrowdie hit the jackpot when he acquired the mare Lotchen, by Advance.
 As a broodmare, she became the dam of his two Queensland Derby winners in Kingslot (1922) and Serelot (1924).
 It was after winning the Q.T.C.
 Guineas, Q.T.C.
 Derby and the Queensland Cup that Charlie McGrowdie sold Kingslot to Sir Samuel Hordern for £2,100 – a small fortune in those times.
 It was hardly surprising that Charlie McGrowdie had named his house and stables ‘Kingslot’.

 Noel McGrowdie was on horseback at a very young age, and his attitude and aptitude for the business of a jockey were soon manifested with his exhibitions both in the show ring and droving on the Darling Downs.
 McGrowdie was fourteen when he entered his apprenticeship with Les Roberts at Toowoomba, but when that trainer was disqualified, his indentures were transferred to the premier Brisbane trainer, George Anderson.
 McGrowdie rode in Sydney as a midget sixteen-year-old for a time in 1936 without success, but the experience helped him to eventually become Brisbane’s leading apprentice jockey when he came out of his time in 1941.
 Classed as unfit for military service, McGrowdie was nevertheless manpowered to work on the Brisbane wharves to assist the war effort, and it was here that he first attained the sobriquet ‘Digger’ that stuck throughout his riding career.